mozilla/fxa/packages/fxa-event-broker/README.md

 Sent when a user has been deleted from Firefox Accounts.
 RPs MUST delete all user records for the given user when receiving this event.

+**NOTE**: An RP may get a delete event, without the user visiting the RP's product page.
+See Subscription State Change scenarios for the scenario where a user subscribes to a product and creates an FxA account and the webhook doesn't send a webhook event.

 - Event Identifier
   - `https://schemas.accounts.firefox.com/event/delete-user`